Web Performance Market Size and Share

 Web Performance Market Analysis by Mordor Intelligence

-The web performance market size stood at USD 6.14 billion in 2025 and is forecast to reach USD 9.61 billion by 2030, advancing at a 9.4% CAGR.
+Web performance market size in 2026 is estimated at USD 6.71 billion, growing from 2025 value of USD 6.14 billion with 2031 projections showing USD 10.44 billion, growing at 9.24% CAGR over 2026-2031.
 Intensifying algorithm updates by search engines, accelerating cloud-native migrations, and the race for sub-second latency at the edge are pushing organizations to treat speed as a board-level metric.
 Retailers alone uncovered USD 2.7 billion in revenue upside after tuning site speed during the 2024 holiday peak, cementing the link between performance and profit[1]Blue Triangle Labs, “Revenue at Risk from Web Performance,” bluetriangle.com.
 Consolidation among vendors, such as Akamai’s acquisition of Edgio assets and Cloudflare’s purchase of Baselime, is reshaping competitive dynamics by bundling observability, security, and delivery on a single bill.
 Demand for real-time insights is also expanding as developers adopt distributed tracing, edge analytics, and AI-powered anomaly detection to control user experience quality across hybrid and multi-cloud estates.

 Key Report Takeaways